backdrop-contrib/node_limit/README.md

 Requirements
 ------------
-This module has no requirements or dependencies.
+This module has no other requirements or dependencies.

 Installation
 ------------